 Standard Chartered Bank 5Y CDS (*this is not the Share price):

 As the graph spikes, investments based on the Credit worthiness of Standard Chartered pay higher returns to compensate for the higher chance of default.
 A short-term risk that paid off this time but has gone the other way for other companies many times.
-So, if a 100% Capital Protected product is offering a high return, it could possibly be because people think the Capital Protection is not strong or worthless.
-The Bank/Fund would therefore be offering much higher returns to compensate for the additional risk.
+So, if a 100% Capital Protected product is offering a high return, it could possibly be because people think the Capital Protection is not very strong or worthless.
+The Bank/Fund would therefore be offering much higher returns to compensate for the additional risk to that protection.

 Investment Scenario 2: Comparison between 2 Structured Notes